apatheticdamn/pixel-dash-mai-s-Journey/README.md

 pip install pygame
 ```

-Running the Game
+Running the Game, <br>

-Once you have installed pygame, follow these steps to run the game:
+Once you have installed pygame, follow these steps to run the game:<br>

-Open your preferred code editor.
+Open your preferred code editor.<br>
 Navigate to the project directory and open the main game file (e.g., game.py) in your code editor.

 Run the game by executing the script.